 8. Yes, I am learning to cook fast.

-9. Yes, I am cooking for us.
+9. Yes, I am cooking for both of us.

 10. Yes, I am crying.